The Voter Trap

 Raleigh News & Observer, Nov 8 1898 — Library of Congress, sn85042104 (public domain).

-the racial order fused into one subject: the correlation between the
+order fused into one subject — the correlation between the two

-two themes ran near zero before August 23 and about 0.56 by election
+themes ran near zero before August 23 and about 0.56 by election day.

 The bounce